Better treatment and preventive measures can save lives.

 Joiner, the author of “Why People Die By Suicide” and “Myths about Suicide,” notes that there are some 200 risk factors for suicide — including genes, depression and other mental illness, and early life experiences.
 In the model he has developed, these factors contribute to three forces that lead to suicide attempts: a belief that you are a burden to others, a sense of alienation or isolation, and a learned fearlessness about death.

 Suicide rates have increased by 60 percent worldwide in the last 45 years, the World Health Organization reports.
-In the United States someone died by suicide every 12.8 minutes in 2013, government figures show.
-Rates dropped from 1986 to 2000, but then increased to reach the earlier level, accounting for about 12.6 deaths for every 100,000 people in the U.S. – roughly 40,000 suicides.
-In 2013, the highest suicide rate was among people 45 to 64 years old.
+In the United States, suicide rates dropped from 1986 to 2000, but then increased to reach the earlier level, accounting for about 14 deaths for every 100,000 people in the U.S.

 As Joiner experienced, most of us haven’t heard accurate information about suicide.
 Better insight can help us respond appropriately to the bereaved and save lives.